sinchusapaliga/Cancer_prediction/README.md

 # Cancer_prediction

 The Cancer Prediction project is a machine learning-based application developed using a Jupyter Notebook.
 It utilizes a dataset containing medical data to predict the likelihood of cancer occurrence.
 The project processes and analyzes the data, applies machine learning algorithms, and generates predictions with performance evaluation.
-The output folder stores generated results like plots and reports.
+The output folder stores generated results.

 ### Features